NordicSemiconductor/asset-tracker-cloud-docs/docs/guides/CellGeolocations.rst

    :depth: 2

 Locating a device is an important aspect of any IoT solution.
-It is one of the primary functions in the case of an asset tracker (like the Cat Tracker).
+It is one of the primary functions in the case of an asset tracker.
 Sometimes, acquiring a GNSS fix is not possible, for example, when the device is indoors.
 In such case, other data can be used to approximately calculate the location of the device.
 If the device has a cellular connection, the ID of the cells with which the device modem communicates can be used to calculate its location.